 Parsley Gremolata (see below)

-Spread 1/3 salt mixture on bottom of an oven-proof baking dish.
-Lay fish on top.
-Pour remaining salt over fish, covering completely.
-If needed, tail can remain exposed.
+3. Combine the salt and egg whites in a bowl and mix well to moisten the salt.
+Spread 1/3 of the salt mixture on the bottom of a large baking dish.
+Lay the fish on top.
+Pour the remaining salt over the fish, covering completely.
+(The tail can remain exposed if needed.)

-Bake in oven 30 – 40 minutes.
-(If the fish is stuffed with lemon and fennel, it will require additional cooking time, approximately 10 minutes.)
+4. Bake for 35 to 40 minutes, or until an instant read thermometer reads 135°F. (If the fish is stuffed with lemon and fennel, it may require additional cooking time, approximately 10 minutes.)

-Remove fish from oven and crack crust open with a small hammer or knife.
-Remove and discard crust.
+5. Remove the fish from the oven and crack the crust open with a small hammer or knife.
+Remove and discard the crust.
+Lift away the skin and fillet the fish on one side, then flip the fish and repeat on the other side.

 *This recipe was chosen as the winner in a competition hosted by Food52 and will be published in their upcoming cookbook.
 You can find this recipe and many other delicious recipes on their site, and have a chance to cast your votes for favorite recipes.